 Have you ever eaten when you weren’t even hungry, the answer is probably a resounding yes if you’ve been drawn to this article.

-So what is it about emotional eating, why do it, has it a role to lose or gain control?
+So what is it about emotional eating, do you why you do it, is it a way of losing and/or gaining control?

 People who use food for comfort and emotional eating do so as a result of habit.
 That is clear and it’s likely you’d agree that if it’s something you do regularly then it’s turned into a habit.
 The great news with all habits, is that just as they were learned they can be unlearned and broken.